This post may contain affiliate links.

-All content on this site reflects personal opinion only and from here on in it was written by one of our junior writers, with a little help from mum.
+All content on this site reflects a personal opinion only and from here on in it was written by one of our junior writers, with a little help from mum.

 Egyptian Meze and Typical Food in Egypt

 Typically in Egypt we would be served an Egyptian meze comprising items such as falafel, olives, hummus, tahini, hard-boiled eggs, soft white cheese, roasted meats, ful madames, and rice dishes.
 Breakfast, lunch or dinner, we would see fairly similar dishes.